JuBiotech/peak-performance/docs/source/markdown/PeakPerformance_validation.md

 Several stages of validation were employed to prove the suitability of `PeakPerformance` for chromatographic peak data analysis.
 The goals were to showcase the efficacy of `PeakPerformance` utilizing noisy synthetic data, to investigate cases where a peak could reasonably be fit with either of the single peak models, and finally to use experimental data to compare results obtained with `PeakPerformance` to those from the commercial vendor software Sciex MultiQuant.

-For the first test, 500 random data sets were generated with the NumPy random module {cite}`harris2020array` by drawing from the normal distributions detailed in Table 1 except for the mean parameter which was held constant at a value of 6.
+For the first test, 500 random data sets were generated with the NumPy random module {cite}`harris2020array` by drawing from the normal distributions detailed in [Table 1](#tab_v1) except for the mean parameter which was held constant at a value of 6.
 Subsequently, normally distributed random noise ($\mathcal{N}(0, 0.6)$ or $\mathcal{N}(0, 1.2)$ for data sets with the tag "higher noise") was added to each data point.
 The amount of data points per time was chosen based on an LC-MS/MS method routinely utilized by the authors and accordingly set to one data point per 1.8 s.

+(tab_v1)=
-__Table 1:__ Normal distributions from which parameters were drawn randomly to create synthetic data sets for the validation of `PeakPerformance`.
+:::{table} __Table 1:__ Normal distributions from which parameters were drawn randomly to create synthetic data sets for the validation of `PeakPerformance`.

 | **parameter**      | **model (1st test)**    | **model (2nd test)**    |
 | ------------------ | ----------------------- | ----------------------- |